Open-Source-Satellite/OSSAT_OBC_Dev_Board/README.md

 - [KS-SOF-01541 (software)](https://github.com/Open-Source-Satellite/OSSAT_OBC_Dev_Board/releases/tag/KS-SOF-01541-01) Software to support h/w test of the OSSAT OBC dev board	(Test Software)

 ## OBC Development Board Manual
 Document KS-DOC-01543 is the manual for the board.
-It covers;
+It covers:
-- Board Features
+- Board features
-- Technical Details
+- Technical details
 - Building the board
 - Testing the board
 - Using the board